-DMLtest.cell = DMLtest.multiFactor(DMLfit, coef=3)
+DMLtest.cell = DMLtest.multiFactor(DMLfit, coef="cellrN")

 Result from this step is a data frame with chromosome number, CpG site position, test statistics, p-values (from normal distribution), and FDR.
-Rows are sorted by chromosome/position of the CpG sites.
+Rows are sorted by chromo-some/position of the CpG sites.
 To obtain top ranked CpG sites, one can sort the data frame using following codes: